 Report to the Governor of Colorado and legislature, September 2013

 The Pikes Peak Wildfire Prevention Partners is a group of wildfire professionals, wildfire mitigation contractors, agency representatives and homeowners.
-Our mission is to provide effective reduction of the threat of wildfire to life and property in El Paso, Douglas and Teller counties, Colorado.
-This is accomplished through the effective and efficient education, cooperation and coordination of available resources by individuals, agencies, and organizations.
+Our mission is to reduce the threat of wildfire to life and property in El Paso, Douglas and Teller counties, CO.
+This is done through education, cooperation and coordination among our member agencies, organizations, and individuals.

 PPWPP’s full Report to the Governor on the Black Forest Fire (12.2MB) or in pieces for easier loading:

 Report Body: (0.5 MB)